MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-python.md

 1. Close the command window to stop the app, then close the browser window.

+**Question: What's the difference between the Start Without Debugging command and Start Debugging?**

+**Answer**: You use **Start Debugging** to run the app in the context of the [Visual Studio debugger](../python/debugging-python-in-visual-studio.md), allowing you to set breakpoints, examine variables, and step through your code line by line.
+Apps may run slower in the debugger because of the various hooks that make debugging possible. **Start Without Debugging**, in contrast, runs the app directly as if you ran it from the command line, with no debugging context, and also automatically launches a browser and navigates to the URL speified in the project properties' **Debug** tab.

 ## Using Visual Studio templates

 Congratulations on running your first Python app from Visual Studio, in which you've learned a little about using the Visual Studio IDE with Python!

-Because the steps you followed in this Quickstart are fairly generic, you've probably guessed that they could be automated.
+Because the steps you followed in this Quickstart are fairly generic, you've probably guessed that they can and should be automated.
 Such automation is the role of Visual Studio project *templates*.
-For example, the web app you just created is very similar to the one produced by the "Blank Flask Web Project" template as demonstrated in the following steps.
+For example, using the "Blank Flask Web Project" template creates a web app very similar to the one you created already in this article, but with far fewer steps:

 1. From the top menu bar, choose **File > New > Project...**, then in the **New Project** dialog search for "blank flask", select the "Blank Flask Web Project" template in the middle list, give the project a name, and select **OK**: